alexandersandberg/color-extractor/README.md

-# Color extractor
+# 🎨 Color extractor

 ## About the project
-This is a simple tool that allows you to extract unique color values from a piece of code.
+This is a simple tool that allows you to extract **unique color values** from a piece of code.

 Currently, the tool supports the following (*case insensitive*) formats: `#rgb`, `#rgba`, `#rrggbb`, and `#rrggbbaa`.